TheMonk2121/ai-dev-tasks/003_process-task-list.md

 3. **Execute Task**
    - Follow steps in "Do:" section
-   - Use Yi-Coder-9B-Chat-Q6_K for code implementation
+   - Use Cursor Native AI for reasoning and planning
-   - Use Mistral 7B Instruct for reasoning and planning
+   - Use Specialized Agents for code implementation

 4. **Validate Completion**
    - Run all "Done when:" criteria